 It was early, it was crisp, and we headed to Catalina Island to backpack.
 Smiles and the scent of new back packing equipment emanated from our group.
 Chris and I had invested in a new two-man tent or as we called it “the condo with the Jacuzzi suite.”
 I, of course, was the pack mule for “the condo.”

 The trip was uneventful in that we arrived, hiked out, and set up camp on a cove facing the mainland.
 Coach trudged along and applied the stories and lessons as the group moved up the coast.
 Mrs. Coach continued to over share some of her stories and was now on the third version of a woman who gave birth to her son while working in a rice patty.

-It was not until Saturday evening that the campfire talk turned to Sunday mornings hike back to Two Harbors and the weather.
+It was not until Saturday evening, while camping at Parson’s Landing that the campfire talk turned to Sunday mornings hike back to Two Harbors and the weather.
 As the other infamous island songs goes; the weather was due to begin “getting rough” the next day.

 The El Nino pattern (that had begun to move northward that spring, had turned back south and we were due for another late spring event), would shower the southland and make sure that the snows were just above Altadena again.

 The other coach and his son decided to hike back that evening to Two Harbors and bring Coach’s boat up to the cove where we were.